USWNT wins its fifth Olympic gold medal in women's soccer with a 1-0 victory over Brazil in final

 USWNT wins its fifth Olympic gold medal in women’s soccer with a 1-0 victory over Brazil in final

+“I was like, `Don’t touch it!
+Leave it, leave it leave it!’”
+Swanson said.
+“And then it was on me to put it away.”

-PARIS (AP) — The U.S. women’s soccer team won its fifth Olympic gold medal by beating Brazil 1-0 on Mallory Swanson’s early second-half goal in the tournament final Saturday at the Paris Games.
+With that 57th-minute goal, the U.S. women’s soccer team won its fifth Olympic gold medal by beating Brazil 1-0 in the tournament final Saturday at the Paris Games.

 The Americans, who hadn’t won gold since the 2012 London Olympics, closed out an undefeated run to the title in their first international campaign under new coach Emma Hayes.